-An ancient and often unknown tradition associates the four evangelists with four different figures
+An ancient and often unknown tradition associates Matthew, Mark, Luke, and John each with a different creature.
+Here's why.

 Such images, unlike some other traditional motifs of Christian art — the Pelican, for example — do indeed have biblical bases.
 At the very least, two do.
 The first of these corresponds to the vision of the so-called “four living beings” of Ezekiel: the prophet describes four beings, and “they four had the face of a man, and the face of a lion, on the right side: and they four had the face of an ox on the left side; they four also had the face of an eagle” (Ezekiel 1, 10).
 One only wonders where Ezekiel got such complex images.